 • Pay in the Online Portal

 Prefer to pay in person?
-Visit us at the Department of Utilities (please note: the Collections Office at City Hall no longer accepts utility payments).
+Visit the Department of Utilities office.
+Please note: the Collections Office at City Hall no longer accepts utility payments.

 70 Halsey Street